The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Prospects for Cosmology

-In the transverse direction the LBG auto-correlation is clearly the most constraining measurement, due to the very high LBG target density.
-We find an average SNR per mode for the LBG auto-correlation of $nP\gtrsim1$, approaching the level where cosmic variance plays an more important role.
-In the very low shot-noise regime, ($nP\gg1$), the benefit of combining tracers for BAO constraints is minimal, and only increasing survey volume can help (see \cite{FontForecast} for a full discussion).
-Indeed, when combining measurements for the results in \Cref{tab:forecasts}, we use the high-noise approximation that parameter errors are propagated through a simple inverse sum.
-For the Ly$\alpha$(LBG)$\times$LBG and Ly$\alpha$(LBG)$\times$Ly$\alpha$(LBG) correlations, $nP\sim0.3$, meaning we are possibly underestimating errors slightly.
-The correct way to combine measurements in this case is to use the full Fisher matrix approach that includes cross-covariances between individual measurements, however we leave this for future work.
+In the transverse direction, the LBG auto-correlation provides the most constraining measurement, owing to the very high LBG target density.
+We find an average SNR per mode for the LBG auto-correlation of $nP\gtrsim1$, approaching the regime where cosmic variance becomes significant.
+In the very low shot-noise limit ($nP\gg1$), the benefit of combining tracers for BAO constraints is minimal, and only increasing the survey volume improves precision (see \cite{FontForecast} for discussion).
+When combining measurements for the results in \Cref{tab:forecasts}, we therefore adopt the high-noise approximation in which parameter errors are combined through a simple inverse-sum.
+For the Ly$\alpha$(LBG)$\times$LBG and Ly$\alpha$(LBG)$\times$Ly$\alpha$(LBG) correlations, $nP\sim0.3$, meaning we may slightly underestimate the total errors.
+A more accurate treatment would use the full Fisher matrix including cross-covariances between measurements, which we leave for future work.